duro721/happyHomies-smartContract/README.md

 ### Some extra points of interest
 - I used Modifiers to do a check pre mint on mint functions to check if sale is active
+- We had 3 minting functions, 1 public and 2 presales.
+I would now investigate possibilities to have 1 presale mint function check how many a wallet is allowed to mint.
 - Withdraw funds on the end of the contract is outdated and you should look into payment splitter